tselane2110/Breast-Cancer-Detection/README.md

 ### Why I chose the four classification models I chose?
 will be answered after Im done :))

-### Why train the 4 models 5 times for "slightly different" dataset?
+### Why train the 4 models 5 times for "slightly different" datasets?
 for learning and experimentation purposes

 ### What did i learn?